mbiesiad/awesome-chess/README.md

 _Source: https://www.pexels.com/photo/black-and-beige-chessboard-set-2218384/ by: Lady Escabia (free to use)_

-A curated list of assets available on the Internet related to the chess.
+A curated list of assets available on the Internet related to the Western chess.

 Are you a **chess player** or **chess enthusiast**? :star: